josefoviedo/introduction.readme/README.md

-***This repository named 'josefoviedo.github.io' is the main source for all the code and files I want to be public regarding my own personal data analytics portfolio, where I only use open data for my projects and never any private data.
+***This repository named 'josefoviedo.github.io' is the main source for all the code and files I want to be public regarding my own personal data analytics portfolio, where I only use simulated or open data for my projects and never any sort of private/sensative data.
 It includes things like this README file which is sort of my repository landing page with links to view my personal website, data analysis projects, social media, etc.***

 # Hi, I’m *@josefoviedo*

-### 💻  Aspiring technical data analyst and data viz enthusiast
+### 💻  Aspiring technical data analyst and bioinformatician

 ## A little about me...

-**baby_coder <- foundational-learning-to-maybe-code-?(2021_me_v1.0)**

-**slightly_older_baby_coder <- skills_coming_along(git, sql, tableau, r, python, md (2023_me_v1.1))**

-## Some more about me ...

-🌱 I’m currently learning how to continue developing my technical skills with my unique learning style and get over impostor syndrome.
-I am also working everyday to build up my portfolio of personal projects to showcase my growing computer programming skills alongside my established business administration mindset.

-💞️ I’m looking to collaborate or be a sounding board on ... analysis preparation, data governance, data structures, data pipelines, data collection, data vizzes, case study/eda competitions, tackling real-world business tasks using simulated data (fakeR, charlatan, bindata, etc.), Rmd/md code reviews, ai/ml data modeling
+I’m looking to collaborate or be a sounding board on SL/ML, model tuning, big data processing, data governance, workflow/pipeline development, data mining.

-👀🔎 Find me (LinkedIn, Personal Website), my personal vizzes (Tableau Public), case study projects in Rmd/md/html_document formats (RPubs, Kaggle), and online data community presence (Twitter, stackoverflow, Google Dev) ...
+👀🔎 Find me anywhere below to connect...

   > [LinkedIn: click here](https://www.linkedin.com/in/jose-oviedo-461278192/)